The Bitter Truth: Composition

 The album is described as alternative metal, gothic metal, heavy metal, and hard rock.

 Amy Lee disclosed the inspiration behind the new songs in a Marie Claire interview:

 "Yeah Right", "Feeding the Dark", and "Take Cover", the latter previously debuted live in the 2016 live shows, were originally written for the 2011 self-titled album, but were reworked a decade later.

 Release and promotion

 The Bitter Truth was first announced with the release of its lead single, "Wasted on You", in April 2020.
 Its second single, "The Game Is Over", followed in July.
-The band released an additional two singles in August's "Use My Voice" and December's "Yeah Right" (as a promotional one).
+The band released an additional two singles in August's "Use My Voice" and December's "Yeah Right" (as a promotional single).
 The former featured guest vocalists from bands such as Veridia, Within Temptation, The Pretty Reckless and Halestorm.
 The latter, meanwhile, was released to coincide with the announcement of the album's tracklist and release date.
 The fourth single, "Better Without You", was released on March 5, 2021.

 To promote the album in advance, the band performed the first single "Wasted on You" at the Jimmy Kimmel Live! show on February 19, 2021.
 The band also toured Europe in 2022, in a co-headlining tour alongside Within Temptation.
+The tour "The Bitter Truth Tour" began on 5 November 2021 in Portland, United States, just over seven months after the album's release, on a joint stage with Halestorm.
+The tour could only start in November due to the restrictions of the COVID-19 pandemic that affected the music industry during this period.
+This tour also brought a large production to the live shows and marked the band's first performance in the European country of Luxembourg, ending in the city of Recife, Brazil on 28 October 2023 after 124 concerts had taken place.